Nowadays, engines are mechanically and technologically complex things.

 Technically, yes, you can drive with a bad oil control valve.
 However, it’ll do more and more damage to your engine.
 Eventually, you’ll end up with substantially more damage, potentially including:

 In summary?
-Yes, you can drive with a faulty oil control solenoid, but if you are, you should only be driving straight to the shop where you’ll get it fixed.
+Yes, you can drive with a faulty oil control solenoid, but if you are, you should only be driving directly to the shop where you’ll get it repaired.